KPN says finance chief leaving for personal reasons

 Hageman was appointed chief financial officer and a member of the management board in September 2012.
 He had been interim CFO since January 2012 when his predecessor, Carla Smits-Nusteling, unexpectedly quit citing objections over internal governance.

-KPN said in its statement that Hageman had made an important contribution to the raising of capital, notably a 3 billion euro ($3.95 billion) rights issue, in 2013 and the intended sale of German mobile unit E-Plus to Telefonica.
+KPN said in its statement that Hageman had made an important contribution to the raising of capital, notably a 3 billion euro (2.53 billion pounds) rights issue, in 2013 and the intended sale of German mobile unit E-Plus to Telefonica.

 The statement made no mention of America Movil, which has bid 2.40 euros to buy the shares in KPN it does not already own.